Prisoners' Justice Day

 Prisoners' Justice Day is a solidarity movement that takes place annually on August 10.
 The movement began in Canada in 1974 in support of prisoners’ rights and to remember all the people who have died of unnatural deaths while incarcerated.
-The first Prisoners' Justice Day was held at the Millhaven Institution on August 10, 1975, on the first anniversary of Edward Nolan's death.
+The first Prisoners' Justice Day was held at the Millhaven Institution on August 10, 1975, on the first anniversary of Edward Nalon's death.
 In addition to a day of mourning, six prisoners took part in an eighteen-day hunger strike.
 In 1976, August 10 was recognized as a memorial day where prisoners would strike in opposition to the use of solitary confinement and to protest inmate conditions within the Prison System by going on a one-day hunger strike and refusing to work.

 Historical development

-Edward Nolan
+Edward Nalon

-On August 10, 1974, while in segregation at the Millhaven Institution, inmate Edward Nolan took his own life by severing the arteries in his elbow.
-Leading up to his suicide, Nolan had requested to be transferred to a non-working unit.
+On August 10, 1974, while in segregation at the Millhaven Institution, inmate Edward Nalon took his own life by severing the arteries in his elbow.
+Leading up to his suicide, Nalon had requested to be transferred to a non-working unit.
 Guards told him that in order to get a transfer he must sign a form refusing to work.
 Instead, he was transferred to segregation on June 7, 1974, and then into solitary confinement on June 14, 1974.
-Nolan was then released from solitary confinement back into segregation, where he requested to be transferred back into general population on July 28, 1974.
-On July 31, 1974, the Inmate Training Board granted his transfer back into the general population; however, there was no communication for ten days between Millhaven's administration and Nolan regarding the status of his transfer and on August 10, 1974, he died by suicide.
+Nalon was then released from solitary confinement back into segregation, where he requested to be transferred back into general population on July 28, 1974.
+On July 31, 1974, the Inmate Training Board granted his transfer back into the general population; however, there was no communication for ten days between Millhaven's administration and Nalon regarding the status of his transfer and on August 10, 1974, he died by suicide.

-On April 14, 1975, a Coroner's Inquest was filed into the death of Edward Nolan and the following recommendations were outlined:
+On April 14, 1975, a Coroner's Inquest was filed into the death of Edward Nalon and the following recommendations were outlined: